nvlled/htmlformat/README.md

 ## Why

 There are already plenty of existing HTML formatters.
-I wrote this one because there is recurring quirk that I see with HTML formatters, not just in go packages.
-Even in JSX formatters too.
+I wrote this one because there is a recurring quirk that I see with HTML formatters, not just in go packages, even in JSX formatters too.
-The recurring quirk is that the whitespaces are not correctly inserted or preserved.
+The recurring quirk is that the whitespaces are not correctly inserted or conserved.

 For instance:
 ```